HYPJUDY/movie-ticket-and-service-website/codes/movie-ticket-and-service-website/readme.md

    You can change the password value to one of your MySQL root user's passwords.
 Or config the default password in MySQL:
    * Log in as root user: `mysql -u root -p`.
 The default password is empty (directly press `Enter` key).
    * Change the password to `root`: `mysql> set password for root@localhost = password('root');`
+   Attention: Between line 18-22, comment/uncomment lines according to your system.
 4. Create database (`mysql> CREATE DATABASE movie_ticket;`) and use database (`mysql> use movie_ticket;`).
 5. Create tables and insert some values by copy all contents in `/movie-ticket-and-service-website/src/main/resources/mysql_ddl.sql` to `mysql>` command line.
 (If you have error in chinese characters decoding, plese refer to [Convert to UTF-8](https://stackoverflow.com/questions/6115612/how-to-convert-an-entire-mysql-database-characterset-and-collation-to-utf-8))
 6. Run `movie-ticket-and-service-website` application in Eclipse.